The Great Fluoride Debate

 it looked at fluoride concentrations at levels deemed safe by our government

-there’s a promising theoretical mechanism for how fluoride could disturb sleep— accumulation in the pineal gland
+it was motivated a promising theoretical mechanism for how fluoride could disturb sleep— accumulation in the pineal gland

-More studies showing the harm of fluoride at lower levels have been reviewed and presented by epidemiologist Dr. Ashley J Malin in this presentation to the University of Michigan’s school of public health.
+More studies showing the harm of fluoride at lower levels have been reviewed and discussed by epidemiologist Dr. Ashley J Malin in this presentation to the University of Michigan’s school of public health.
 Malin noted that some of the studies in her presentation were not included in the NTP review because of how recent they are.

 There’s a Q&A at the end of the talk, moderated by Dr. Sung Kyun Park, an assistant professor of epidemiology at the U of M. One student asks: